PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

 Please note that EmmyLua is not available for other editors based on Visual Studio Code, such as [VSCodium](https://vscodium.com) or [Eclipse Theia](https://theia-ide.org) but can be built from source if needed.

+Note that you will need to have java installed to use emmyLua, and have the JAVA_HOME environment variable correctly setup.

 ### Visual Studio Code

 1. Create a new "Debug Configuration" of type "EmmyLua New Debug"